 Coursera is an online platform that partners with universities, corporations, and organizations from all over the world to provide learning and skilling opportunities.
 Coursera’s partners include leading institutions like UPenn, Duke, the University of Michigan, and companies like Google.
 The platform provides an accessible, affordable alternative to in-person learning.
 Students can sign up for courses on Coursera to pursue degrees or certifications, or just out of personal interest.

 Alternative education opportunities

 Coursera is unique in its emphasis on certificates and technical training, which bypass traditional educational requirements.
 Many of the programs on Coursera do not require a specific educational background, and some are even no-application.
 This can be a great opportunity for people who could not afford to go to college.

 Since Coursera offers online courses in a variety of areas, it is a useful way for students to “try out” a specific discipline that you are interested in studying in college or graduate school.
 These areas include the hard sciences, art history, the humanities, information technology, and healthcare.

 Despite these opportunities, Coursera’s online degrees don’t always carry the same weight in the job market as a traditional degree.
 Before enrolling, you should extensively research your program to ensure that it will help you reach your career goals.

 Coursera financial aid & scholarships

-Coursera also offers 1 free course per year to any current college or university student.
+Coursera also offers free courses to any current college or university student.
 All you have to do to take advantage of the offer is enter your student email address.
 In addition to the free class, current students also have access to unlimited Guided Projects.
 These are shorter exercises meant to impart specific, job-relevant skills.